Botox administered into muscles relaxes them and may provide relief from arthritis pain as well as improve mobility.

-There are patients who have stated that Botox has helped improve their arthritis pain for as long as four months.
-Because Botox is a temporary treatment–not designed to last forever–it is not a permanent solution for arthritis.
-However, four months is a huge improvement for suffers who experience arthritis on a daily basis.
+There are patients who have stated that Botox has helped improve their arthritis pain for as long as 4 months.
+Because Botox is a temporary cosmetic injectable treatment–not designed to last forever–it is not a permanent solution for arthritis.
+However, 4 months is a huge improvement for suffers who experience arthritis on a daily basis.

-Botox can only be administered by medical professionals, so it is important to seek out a trained doctor, nurse, physician, dermatologist, plastic surgeon, etc. if you’re considering receiving treatment.
-National Laser Institute, the leading medical esthetics school in the nation, offers hands-on Botox training for medical professionals.
-In as little as a weekend, medical professionals can receive Botox certification as well as CME or CE credit.
+Botox can only be administered by physicians, nurses and medical professionals, so it is important to seek out a trained physician, nurse, dermatologist, etc. if you are considering receiving treatment.

 While Botox for arthritis is still being studied, it appears that people are experiencing positive results.
 This could mean another medical breakthrough for Botox in the near future.